 5. Temple Of Literature

 A Confucian temple founded in 1070, the Temple of Literature is home to the first university in Vietnam.
 Its architecture dates back to the Ly and Tran dynasties that ruled the country for over 700 years.
 It is one of the famous temples in Vietnam, and featured on the back of the 100,000 Vietnamese Dong banknote.
 The Temple of Literature has five courtyards – one containing the Well of Heavenly Clarity while some are resting areas for resident scholars and monks.
 The fourth courtyard houses altars of Confucius’ 72 most decorated students and the fifth is where the Quoc Tu Giam, or Imperial Academy, stands.
-Located in the heart of Hanoi, you will not have any difficulty finding this temple and it is the perfect place for a zen-like experience during your stay in the city.
+One of the temples in Hanoi, Vietnam, you will not have any difficulty finding this temple and it is the perfect place for a zen-like experience during your stay in the city.

 Location: 58 Quoc Tu Giam, Van Mieu, Dong Da, Hanoi